HpSoftware111/Crypto-pos/ADMIN_SETUP.md

 ## ✅ Implementation Complete!

-A comprehensive admin management system has been implemented with SQLite database, authentication, and full admin UI.
+A comprehensive admin management system has been implemented with JSON database storage, authentication, and full admin UI.

 ## 🚀 Quick Start